sqlballs/MicrosoftFabricPre-Con/fabricoverview/02 - Workspaces, User Security, Data Governance, and Data Integration.md

 Use Customer Lockbox for Microsoft Azure to control how Microsoft engineers access your data in an audited way.
 Typically, Customer Lockbox is used to help Microsoft engineers troubleshoot a Microsoft Fabric service support request.
 Customer Lockbox can also be used when Microsoft identifies a problem, and a Microsoft-initiated event is opened to investigate the issue.

 To enable Customer Lockbox for Microsoft Fabric, you must be an Azure AD Global Administrator.
 To assign roles in Azure AD, see Assign Azure AD roles to users.
+You can then follow these steps:

 - Open the Azure portal.
 - Go to Customer Lockbox for Microsoft Azure.
 - In the Administration tab, select Enabled.

 In cases where the Microsoft engineer can't troubleshoot your issue by using standard tools, elevated permissions are requested using the Just-In-Time (JIT) access service.
 The request can come from the original support engineer, or from a different engineer.
 After the access request is submitted, the JIT service evaluates the request, considering factors such as: